anamritraj/anandamritraj.in/src/pages/looking-back-at-2018.md

 This is still a WIP and should be completed within a day or 2.
 The main focus will be DS and Algorithms, Fitness, OS contributions, Side-projects and automating a whole lot of stuff.

 Also, I will be more social that I was in 2019.
 So if you are my friend, expect a "Happy Birthday" text.
-Although, now that I think about it, I think that can be automated as well.
+Although, now that I think about it, that can be automated as well.

 Wait for an upcoming post that covers my plans for 2019.
 Till then Happy New Year!